nledford/Pi-Hole-VPS-Tutorial/README.md

 sudo sysctl -p
 ```

-Second, we will modify `ufw` to allow masquerading of client connections.
+Then we will modify `ufw` to allow masquerading of client connections.
 Before we can modify any rules, we need to find the public network interface of our VPS:

 ```shell
 ip route | grep default